 Sleep is so much more than just a nightly rest to recharge for the day.
 There are many health benefits to getting a good night of sleep — including helping to protect yourself from COVID-19.
 Proper sleep keeps your immune system strong, and a stronger immune system will help you fight off infections and viruses, like the novel coronavirus.

-Winter can be especially hard on your immune system, as the cold weather can wear you down and make you more susceptible to getting sick.
+Winter can be tough on your immune system, as the cold weather can wear you down and make you more susceptible to getting sick.
 There’s a reason you tend to catch a cold or flu in the winter!
 It all comes back to your immune system.
 One of the best things you can do for yourself in winter (and all the time) is to get a good night of sleep every single night.
-We know, that’s not always easy to do, but it’s something to work toward.
+We know that’s not always easy to do, but it’s something to work toward.
 Ahead, we’ll provide you with more information on how sleep affects your health, specifically your immune system, and give you tips for boosting your immune system this winter so you can stay safe from COVID-19.

 The Effects Of COVID During The Winter

 COVID-19 can wreak havoc on your immune system.
-When your body is infected with the novel coronavirus, your immune system naturally reacts to try to fight it off.
+When your body is infected with the novel coronavirus, your immune system naturally reacts to fight it off.
 Though research is still being done on the virus, it is still an incredibly difficult one for the immune system to fight, especially if your immune system is already compromised in some way.
 In winter, it’s believed that your immune system can also be slightly weaker, making it an even harder time of year to be faced with COVID-19, and incredibly important to do everything you can to boost your immune system and avoid the coronavirus.

 Before you start considering the effects of COVID-19 during the winter, make sure you know the symptoms of the virus.
 Symptoms of COVID-19 include: